sontn/nhagiaodich/content/posts/2023/tungkinh.md

 **Đây là thuật tự kỷ ám thị.
 Cái gì có trong đầu sẽ trở thành hiện thực**

+stoploss is a part of the trading

+stoploss is a part of the trading game

+stoploss is a part of the trading game

+stoploss is a part of the trading game

+stoploss is a part of the trading game

 trend level signal

 Direction level signal